The creation of the Collection

-Richard decided to bequeath his collection to Portsmouth after visiting the city’s Central Library as part of his research into Conan Doyle.
-He was so impressed by how knowledgeable and helpful the staff were he made his mind up that Portsmouth should eventually become home to his life’s work.
+He decided to bequeath his collection to Portsmouth after visiting the city’s Central Library as part of his research into Conan Doyle.
+He was so impressed by how knowledgeable and helpful the staff were, plus the fact that Sherlock Holmes was created in Southsea, that he decided Portsmouth should eventually become home to his life’s work.

-Richard’s friends and acquaintances describe him as being a generous man, always willing to help out others who shared his passion for Holmes and Conan Doyle.
-By insisting, as a condition of his bequest, that his collection remains available to the general public as well as to scholars and aficionados, Richard illustrated this generosity all over again.
+Always willing to help out others who shared his passion for Holmes and Conan Doyle, Richard insisted, as a condition of his bequest, that his collection remains available to the general public as well as to scholars and aficionados.

 answer our short survey